techfreaque/octobot-spot-master-3000/README.md

 # octobot spot master 3000

-* This is a spot trading mode and a profile for OctoBot
+* This is a spot trading mode for OctoBot
 * Automatically balances your portfolio based on your settings
 * Benefit from arbitrage opportunities between coins and currencies while keeping a well-balanced portfolio.
 * Default settings outperform the market average (based on past data)